Ahmed-Robaid/my_pox/ext/README.md

 4) send natted arp request to the destination
 	DONE

 5) receive back the reply, swap back the destination with the correct one,
 	- handle replies
+	- delete (?) the entry from the table, in order not to keep posoned entries (maybe keep for a while)
 	DONE

 	```